trustgraph-ai/workbench-ui/docs/tech-specs/TAXONOMY.md

   - **Relationships**: Broader, narrower, and related concepts
   - **Metadata**: Editorial notes, change history, custom properties

-**4. AI Assistant Panel**
+**4. AI Assistant Panel (Optional)**
+- Toggle on/off for manual-only workflow
+- When enabled, provides:
   - Context-aware content suggestions
   - Bulk operations: "Generate examples for all concepts"
   - Smart templates: "Create child concepts for [parent]"
   - Consistency checking: "Find similar concepts"
+- Can be hidden completely for users preferring manual creation

-### AI Assistant Features
+### AI Assistant Features (Optional Wizard)

+The AI Assistant is designed as an optional "getting started" wizard that helps users bootstrap their taxonomies.
+Users can:
+- Choose to start with the AI wizard or create taxonomies manually from scratch
+- Toggle AI assistance on/off at any point during editing
+- Use AI for specific tasks (e.g., generating examples) while doing everything else manually
+- Skip the wizard entirely and build taxonomies using traditional manual methods

 #### Content Generation Capabilities